Starmer vows to ‘unbind’ Britain from centre that has ‘not delivered’

 But he did not commit to a timeframe for the move, stressing discussions are pending on when “exactly” it would come to pass.

+He said at the launch event that the sooner Labour can abolish hereditary peers, the better.

-He had hinted that some of the measures – including a new democratic assembly of nations and regions to replace the Lords – may have to wait for a second term Labour government.
+He had hinted that some of the measures – including the democratic assembly to replace the Lords – may have to wait for a second term Labour government.

 But quizzed repeatedly on when his party would enact the proposal to abolish the upper chamber during a broadcast round on Monday, he said he hoped to deliver the change within the first five years of governing.